hanabi/hanabi.github.io/Reference.md

   * Cathy would normally think that she has red 2, which would match the red 1 that was just played.
 However, she sees that when the clue happened, there was a red 2 next to the red 1.
   * Thus, Cathy discards, giving Bob the chance to blind the play the red 2.
 If he does not blind-play it, then it was a normal *Finesse* and she has red 2.
 If he does blind-play it, then it was a *Double Finesse* and she has red 3.
   * On his next turn, Bob blind-plays red 2 from slot 2.
 Cathy now knows that she has the red 3.

+### Prompts in Multi-Color Variants

+* In multi-color variants, *Prompts* apply to the card with the most positive information.
+* For example, in a 3-player rainbow game:
+  * Red 2 is played on the stacks.
+  * Alice clues red to Cathy, touching a red 4 as a *Play Clue*.
+This is a *Prompt* on Bob for a red 3.
+  * In slot 1, Bob has a card with only a red clue on it.
+(Thus, it can be any red card or any rainbow card.)
+  * In slot 2, Bob has a card with a red clue and a 3 clue on it.
+(Thus, it can be red 3 or rainbow 3.)
+  * Since slot 2 has more positive information, Bob should choose to play slot 2 as red 3 (instead of slot 1, the left-most card).

+### Bluffs Through Already-Clued Cards

+* It is also permissible to *Bluff* "through" cards that are already clued.
+This is better than a normal *Bluff* because in addition to getting the blind-play, it also gives information to the player with the in-between card.
+* For example, in a 4-player game:
+  * All the 1's are played on the stacks.
+  * Bob has nothing clued in his hand.
+  * Cathy has a red 3 clued in her hand with just a number 3 (she does not know what color it is).
+  * Alice clues Donald red, which touches one red 4.
+  * Bob knows that he must have the red 2.
+If he plays the red 2, then Cathy will play the red 3, and Donald will play the red 4.
+  * Bob plays his *Finesse Position* card and it is instead the blue 2.
+  * From Donald's perspective, since blue does not match red, he knows that this is a *Bluff*.
+Normally, he would think he has the one-away from playable red card, but that would be red 3, and Cathy already has that clued.
+If he had red 3, then the clue would be violating *Good Touch Principle*.
+Thus, he must have the red 4 instead.
+  * From Cathy's perspective, she knows that the red 4 is two-away instead of one-away. *Bluffs* on two-away cards are normally illegal, so her mystery 3 must be exactly red 3, making the red 4 one-away after all.
+* Sometimes, the player who has the in-between card might have more than one "matching" clued card.
+In this situation, the player is promised that they have the in-between card, but they are not promised the position - it can be any of the matching clued cards.

 ### The Ambiguous Finesse